sachinym/Github-Advanced-Security/Module4-CodeScanning.md

 - What is CodeQL and how is it different from other static analysis tools?
 - Task 1: Turn on the default setup on a Python repository and view results
 - Task 2: Turn on advanced setup on a Java repository.
 Customize the scan and view results
 - Task 3: Add some vulnerable code via a pull request and view the scan results in the PR
+- Task 4: CodeQL Query Operations in Visual Studio

 ## Estimated timing: 40 minutes